-- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 29, 2012 (fiscal 2012) (Proposal No. 3).
+- the election of eight directors to hold office until the next annual meeting of stockholders (Proposal No. 1); - an advisory proposal on executive compensation, commonly referred to as a "say on pay" proposal (Proposal No. 2); - the re-approval of the performance goals in our 2008 Omnibus Incentive Compensation Plan (Proposal No. 3); and - the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2013 (fiscal 2013) (Proposal No. 4).